-When operating track saws, you need to wait until the blade come to its full speed or working with its total power.
+When operating track saws, you need to wait until the blade comes to its full speed or working with its total power.
 This practice will make your work safe and fast.

 Riving knife adjustment

-A riving knife is one of safety feature for a track saw.
+A riving knife is one of the safety features of a track saw.
 The riving knife prevents potential kickbacks and saves you from harm.

 Be prepare when you want to start the track saw.
 First, check the alignment of the riving knife.
 Adjust properly.
 Inspect the distance for a smooth and risk-free cutting operation.